bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 - For local dev environment, `localhost` URIs can be used, i.e. http://localhost:3000/*

 To learn more about our format, [visit our redirect URI format page](https://github.com/bcgov/sso-keycloak/wiki/CSS-App-Valid-Redirect-URI-Format)

+#### Public Clients and Web Origins
+The redirect URIs will be copied over to Keycloak Web Origins setup.
+In addition, adding ‘+’ to permit all origins of Valid Redirect URIs

 ### Setting Up your Keycloak Client